 Online Noncredit Course

-You must log into the class the week of September 14th for a practice session
+You must log into the class the week of September 25th for the Introductory Week.

 Approx. 6 Contact Hours